 This basic hot water cornbread is shaped into cakes and fried in hot fat in a skillet.
-The hot fat can be shortening or vegetable oil, but bacon drippings would add flavor.
+The hot fat can be shortening or vegetable oil, but bacon drippings would add some very nice flavor.

 Serve the cornbread cakes with maple syrup or cane syrup.
 They would be great with sorghum molasses as well and would go well as a side bread with chili or beans.